This post is a warning for all Amazon affiliates.

 Then I suggested she contact Amazon, apologize, and ask for her account to be reinstated.
 I’ve had other students of mine have their account reinstated after being closed for other reasons.

-Of course, she can always promote other merchants and link networks on her sites.
+Of course, she can always promote other merchants and link networks on her sites (there are some very high ticket affiliate programs out there).
 So even if Amazon doesn’t reinstate her, all is not lost and she can continue to make money from her sites.

 Now I have a request from you.